Kids need to orient towards a parent.

 It is how nature made us.

-It’s just like a parent-less baby duck or goose bonds with a human, or a doll or a cat or a dog, imprinting and following them around as if they were its mother.
+It’s just like a parent-less baby duck or goose whose mother is run over or killed.
+Rescue one and it bonds with a human (or a doll or a cat or a dog), imprinting and following them around as if they were its mother.
 You don’t want that.

-Video games, drugs, risky behaviours, poor choices in friends and an over-reliance on peer groups are some of the ways a teen will make up for a lack of connection with a parent or parents or family.
+Video games, drugs, risky behaviours, poor choices in friends and an over-reliance on peer groups are some of the ways a kid or teen will make up for a lack of connection with a parent (or parents and/or family).

 So the heart of parenting is connection.
 It’s worth repeating.
 It keeps it simple.
 The key question to ask your self is this: Is what I’m doing going to increase connection… or weaken it?